analystkumar29/ImmiTracker/README.md

 - **Peer Comparison**: Compare your application timeline with aggregated data from similar cases
 - **Community Insights**: Share experiences and tips with other applicants
 - **JWT Authentication**: Secure user authentication and authorization

+## Recent Updates

+### Enhanced Milestone Management

+We've made significant improvements to the milestone management system:

+1. **Standardized Update Status Dialog**
+   - Consistent interface across all application views
+   - Improved user experience for updating application statuses
+   - Added ability to add custom milestones directly from the status update dialog

+2. **Milestone Flagging System**
+   - Users can now flag milestone templates that are not relevant to their immigration journey
+   - Educational component explains the flagging process
+   - Visual indicators show which milestones have been flagged
+   - Flagged milestones are reviewed by administrators to improve the system

+3. **Custom Milestone Creation**
+   - Standardized dialog for adding custom milestones
+   - Improved error handling and user feedback
+   - Custom milestones are associated with specific application types

+## How to Use the Milestone Flagging Feature

+1. Navigate to any page where milestone templates are displayed
+2. Look for the flag icon next to each milestone template
+3. Click the flag icon to mark a milestone as irrelevant (it will turn red when flagged)
+4. Click again to unflag if you change your mind
+5. Our team reviews all flagged milestones to improve the system

+## How to Update Application Status

+1. From the Dashboard or Applications page, click the "Update Status" button for an application
+2. Select a milestone from the dropdown list
+3. Choose the date when the milestone was completed
+4. Add optional notes about the milestone
+5. Click "Save" to update the application status

+## How to Add Custom Milestones

+1. From the Update Status dialog, click "Add Custom Milestone"
+2. Enter a name for your custom milestone
+3. Click "Add Milestone" to create the milestone
+4. The custom milestone will be added to your application and marked as completed

 ## Tech Stack